 The Fitbit One, Zip, Alta, Alta HR, Charge 2, Blaze and Surge are splash proof, but should not be submerged more than one metre.

 The Flex 2 is water resistant to 50 metres, which is rated as 5 ATM (Atmospheres).

 The Alta, Alta HR, Charge 2, Charge HR and Blaze are water resistant to 1 ATM (Atmosphere), so theoretically can be submerged up to 10 metres (33ft).
 However, watch specialists advice that a device with this resistance level is protected against accidental exposure to water; for example, splashes, perspiration or accidental immersion; and state that it should not be exposed to any water pressure.
 I did once jump in a swimming pool with my Charge HR and it survived, but it's not recommended!

 The Fitbit Surge is water resistant to 5 ATM, which means it is wearable around household sinks, while playing sports and while swimming in shallow water.
 Experts recommend that you don't wear it while bathing, snorkeling or scuba diving, and Fitbit calls it water resistant rather than properly waterproof.

 What's the best activity fitness tracker for swimmers?

 The Fitbit Zip is available in either Charcoal or Magenta.

 The Fitbit One is available in either Burgundy or Black.

-The Fitbit Charge HR is available in Black, Plum, Blue, Tangerine, Teal and Pink.
+The Fitbit Charge 2 is available in its Classic Band model in Black, Plum, Blue and Teal.